-Everyone needs wireless capability when it comes to their devices.
-Most all devices now come with built-in WiFi that make connecting to a network easy.
+Everyone needs wireless when it comes to their devices.
+Most all devices now come with built-in WiFi that makes connecting to a network easy.

 Sometimes though, built-in wireless cards can break, need upgrading, or simply need more distance to get a good signal.

-While some devices can be opened up and internal card installed or upgraded such as a laptop using a USB adapter is much more simple.
+While some devices can be opened up and an internal card installed or upgraded, such as a laptop using a USB adapter is much more simple.